 Regardless of pundits' views, the players are positive.

-Captain Kevin Sinfield defended the competition, stating its importance in the build-up to next year's tournament and Wigan full-back Sam Tomkins was in agreement.
+Captain Kevin Sinfield defended the competition, and Wigan full-back Sam Tomkins was in agreement.

 "It's been a massive success, there's been some great structures put in place," Tomkins told BBC Sport.

 "As a team we're getting that fluency that everyone wants from a national side.

 "These three games were about us, no-one else, we're playing to our own standards and we're competing against ourselves."